MicrosoftDocs/architecture-center/docs/pattern-implementations/network-secure-ingress.md

 ## Design

 :::image type="complex" source="_images/network-diagram-ingress.png" alt-text="Diagram that shows a request flowing through Azure Front Door Premium to regional stamps.":::
-The diagram shows an HTTPS request flowing to an Azure Front Door Premium box, which has a web application firewall (WAF) in it.
+The diagram shows an HTTPS request flowing to an Azure Front Door Premium box, which has a web application firewall in it.
 This illustrates the integration between Azure Front Door Premium and Azure Web Application Firewall.
 The diagram then shows the request flowing through Private Link to two stamps in different regions.
 Each stamp has a static website and an internal load balancer.
 The requests flow through Private Link to the static websites and the load balancers in both stamps.
 :::image-end:::

 This implementation includes the following details:

 - It uses Azure Blob Storage accounts to simulate static web workloads running in two regions.
 This implementation doesn't include any workloads running behind an internal load balancer (ILB).
 The diagram shows an ILB to illustrate that this implementation would work for private workloads running behind an ILB.
 - It uses Azure Front Door Premium tier as the global gateway.
-- The Azure Front Door instance has a global WAF policy configured with managed rules that help protect against common exploits.
+- The Azure Front Door instance has a global web application firewall (WAF) policy configured with managed rules that help protect against common exploits.
 - The storage accounts aren't exposed over the internet.
 - The Azure Front Door Premium tier accesses the storage accounts via Azure Private Link.
 - The Azure Front Door instance has the following high-level configuration: